Submissions

 1. Style & audience:

-1. It is essential for features to be strongly written, well researched and insightful, with a light and readable style — laced where possible with vivid description, humour, anecdote or human interest.
+1. It is essential for features to be strongly written, well researched and insightful, with as light and readable a style as possible — laced with vivid description, humour, anecdote or human interest.

-2. The magazine’s readership consists partly of Caribbean travellers of all ages and backgrounds who already know the region well — or at least their part of it; and partly of holiday and business travellers coming into the Caribbean, many of whom are unfamiliar with the region except for the stereotypes.
+2. The magazine’s readership consists partly of Caribbean travellers of all ages and backgrounds who already know the region well (or at least their part of it); and partly of holiday and business travellers coming into or researching about the Caribbean, many of whom are unfamiliar with the region except for the stereotypes.
 We consequently need contributors to be able to address a broad audience, with lively, entertaining writing combined with a serious and informative approach to subject matter.

 2. Length: We consider feature articles of up to 1,000–1,200 words (occasionally, a bit longer) on any subject of general Caribbean interest, as well as shorter pieces about current events, etc.